two hyenas sitting in lush grass looking off to the left of the frame

 While the Grumeti River crossings can only be seen in Tanzania, the Mara River crossings take place on the Tanzania–Kenya border.
 This means visitors in both countries can see and marvel at this spectacle of nature!

-Pair a Tanzania safari with a Kilimanjaro climb
+Pair an East Africa safari with a mountain climb or gorilla trek

 This is something we do all the time at Follow Alice – take clients on a Kilimanjaro climb and then whisk them away on a safari afterwards!